dvirtz/slides/slides/ranges_23/ranges.md

 <!-- .element: style="font-size: 0.5em" -->

-Note: `std::generator` is a move-only view which models `input_range` and has move-only iterators.
-This is because the coroutine state is a unique resource
+Note: this is a classic fibonacci sequence implemented using coroutines. the resulting range is a move-only input range.
+This is because the coroutine state, held by the generator, is a unique resource.

 ---